datalad/datalad.org/content/pages/for_gitusers.rst

-Although it is possible, and intended, to use DataLad without ever invoking git or git-annex commands directly, it is useful to appreciate that DataLad is build atop of very flexible and powerful tools.
-Knowing basics of git and git-annex in addition to DataLad helps to not only make better use of DataLad but also to enable more advanced and more efficient data management scenarios.
-Datalad makes use of lower-level configuration and data structures as much as possible.
-Consequently, it is possible to manipulate Datalad datasets with low-level tools if needed.
-Moreover, Datalad datasets are compatible with tools and services designed to work with plain Git repositories, such as the popular GitHub_ service.
+Although it is possible, and intended, to use DataLad without ever invoking git or git-annex commands directly, it is useful to appreciate that DataLad is build atop very flexible and powerful tools.
+Knowing the basics of git and git-annex in addition to DataLad helps to not only make better use of DataLad but also to enable more advanced and more efficient data management scenarios.
+DataLad makes use of lower-level configuration and data structures as much as possible.
+Consequently, it is possible to manipulate DataLad datasets with low-level tools if needed.
+By design, DataLad datasets are compatible with tools and services designed to work with plain Git repositories, such as the popular GitHub_ platform.

 .. _github: https://github.com